cardboardcode/cardboardcode.github.io/_posts/2024-03-15-optimizing_windows_KVM_guest.md

 [WIP] Please follow [this video tutorial by Blandman Studios](https://youtu.be/eTWf5D092VY?si=bCn4oXp1aCHsJzXl&t=600) to install the **virtio drivers**.

+Read in greater detail why **virtio drivers** help improve performance [here](https://pve.proxmox.com/wiki/Windows_VirtIO_Drivers). **TLDR** - It does so by allowing direct access to underlying Linux drives, rather than slower emulated Windows in KVM.

 Download **virtio drivers** [here](ttps://github.com/virtio-win/virtio-win-pkg-scripts/blob/master/README.md#downloads).
 Be sure to select `Stable virtio-win ISO`.

 > :warning: Do note that, for unknown reasons, downloading this `.iso` file will take a long time.
 Would recommend using [this unofficial mirror link](https://1drv.ms/u/s!AgPqSRmLOBnd-Fh3JBDRBISogIV3?e=eYKAkK) instead.